Couple on a date

 Advertising

 Tired of Tinder?
 Hanging by a thread on Hinge?
 Fix your dating app fatigue by taking the flirtation off the apps and into the real world.
 Thankfully, there are no shortage of options for getting to know potential partners the old fashioned way.
-Try a new class, volunteer in your community or sing your heart out at a karaoke bar.
-And if you do meet someone, consider taking them out to one of Chicago’s best romantic restaurants or trying out one of the many unique date ideas the city has to offer.
+Make connections over a beer at a local brewery or bond over a common interest—whether it's board games, volunteering or even taxidermy—to meet that special someone.
+And if you do find a match, consider taking them out to one of Chicago’s best romantic restaurants or trying out one of the many unique date ideas the city has to offer.
 So get your spiffiest outfits ready and rehearse your most charming banter before checking out these best places to meet singles in Chicago.

-RECOMMENDED: Discover more romantic things to do in Chicago
+RECOMMENDED: Discover the most romantic things to do in Chicago

 • Cocktail bars